-Dr. Yan Li received her Ph.D in epigenetics and diabetes research from Beckman Research Institute, City of Hope.
-In graduate school, Dr. Li was trained as a molecular biologist studying the epigenetic regulation of inflammatory response in atherosclerosis, a common complication in diabetes.
-After graduation, Dr. Li joined Dr. Bing Ren's lab in Ludwig Institute for Cancer Research, UCSD for postdoc training.
-During her postdoc, she continued her research interests in the transcription regulation of inflammation and diabetes genes, but mainly using genomic and epigenomic approaches.
-Dr. Li's previously works characterized the dynamics of transcription enhancers using several model systems including inflammation and embryonic stem cell (ESC) differentiation.
-Dr. Li joined the Department of Genetics and Genomics Sciences as an assistant professor in 2015.
+Dr. Yan Li has a multidisciplinary background in genomics, epigenetics, and stem cell biology.
+She received her Ph.D. in epigenetics and diabetes research from Beckman Research Institute, City of Hope.
+During her Ph.D. training, she studied the epigenetic regulation of inflammatory response in atherosclerosis, a common complication in diabetes.
+After graduation, Dr. Li joined Ludwig Institute for Cancer Research, UCSD for postdoc training.
+She continued her research interests in the transcription regulation of inflammation and diabetes genes, but mainly using genomic approaches.
+Dr. Li joined the Department of Genetics and Genomics Sciences in 2015 and was promoted to associate professor in 2022.

 I investigate single cell genomics in diabetes research, non-coding cis-regulatory elements in development and complex diseases, and functional characterization of non-coding GWAS SNPs in diabetic conditions.

 The Li lab integrates single cell genomic, functional genomic and stem cell technologies to study diabetes and islet biology.